Minneapolis Heart Institute Foundation®

 The Development Focus

 While Redo TAV has similarities within the design as the other MHIF apps, we had a very iterative development process that unfolded.
 As we dove deeper into development, the scope of the project expanded, and our dev team had to account for a variety of conditions and user behavior that could end up problematic if the logic wasn't carefully designed.
-Redo TAV is a linear interactive wizard with complex interactions and calculations based on user choices.
-The previous apps dealt with data on a single device at one time, and Redo TAV was more complex as we were working with two TAVs.

-Getting to work
+Getting to Work

 Staying true to the suite of MHIF apps, we kept user navigation throughout the app to tap gestures when possible.
-Redo TAV gives clinicians offline operability if needed to measure the coronary risk to their patients in need of a valve replacement, and it is now supported by a relational database filled with content via the cloud managed by MHIF.
+REDO Tav gives clinicians offline operability if needed to measure the coronary risk to their patients in need of a valve replacement, and it is now supported by a relational database filled with content via the cloud managed by MHIF.